-A boundary element program called EXAMINE2D is available from www.rocscience.com.
-While this program is limited to elastic analyses, it can provide a very useful introduction for those who are not familiar with the numerical stress analysis methods described above.
+A boundary element program called EXAMINE2D is available as a free download from www.rocscience.com.
+While this program is limited to elastic analyses it can provide a very useful introduction for those who are not familiar with the numerical stress analysis methods described above.
 The following examples demonstrate the use of this program to explore some common problems in tunnelling.